elahtrebor/AnimatedEditor/README.md

 # AnimatedEditor

-Animated Text Editor built in Java that renders an animated GIF as background
+Animated Text Editor built in Java that renders an animated GIF as background Tested on Windows, MAC, Linux Mint/Ubuntu, Raspberry pi raspian.

 I was bored so created this as wanted clouds floating behind the code that was editing.

-To Install:
-  Simply download the AnimatedEditor.java file and compile it.
+ To Install: Simply download the AnimatedEditor.java file and compile it.
  To compile: javac AnimatedEditor.java
  To run:   java AnimatedEditor

 Example Screenshot: